sunpech/sunpech-blog-hugo/content/posts/2009-01-02-basic-combinatorial-mathematics.md

 redirect_from: /2009/01/basic-combinatorial-mathematics.html
 tags:
   - Technology
+thumbnail: /images/blog/tn_default.jpg
 title: Basic Combinatorial Mathematics
 ---

-I absolutely love reading <a href="https://www.codinghorror.com">CodingHorror.com</a>.
+I absolutely love reading [CodingHorror.com](https://www.codinghorror.com).
 It's easily one of my favorite blogs to read about problem solving from the viewpoint of a programming/developer.
 Recently, Jeff Atwood posted a problem:

-<blockquote><i>Let's say, hypothetically speaking, you met someone who told you they had two children, and one of them is a girl.
-What are the odds that person has a boy and a girl?</i></blockquote>
+> *Let's say, hypothetically speaking, you met someone who told you they had two children, and one of them is a girl.
+What are the odds that person has a boy and a girl?*

 I was surprised by the number of readers who responded who got it wrong, very wrong.
 Quite a few who commented answered one-half, 50%.
 Reasoning ranged from it's always half, or because the ordering doesn't matter-- and that there are only 3 sets to choose from.
 The latter of which I want to discuss.